avifoxi/impj_ride4reform_fundraising_app/TODOS/dad_checkin_feb24.md

 	- do we need defensive user validation at each step of new rider registration ?
 		- this could likely be handled by a 'before_action' block in the controller-- verify that rider is current_user

+	- can we valid params not saved to db ?
+		- ala credit card number (feel like we should do this )

 <!-- admin register new admin -- password conf field
 email conf also -->